imnana18/group10-final-project/README.md

 ## Data Base

-After cleaning, the data is securely stored in an SQLlite database, taking ethical considerations into account
+After cleaning, the data is securely stored in an SQLlite database, taking ethical considerations into account.

 ## Machine Learning Models: